 - Bladder over-distension such as occurs with postoperative pain and alcohol; inability to void leads to bladder distension

-The prostate is rich in aadrenergic receptors.
+The prostate is rich in adrenergic receptors.
 In AUR, the maximal pressure rise is in the prostatic urethra, the bladder neck is not tightly closed and the tone of the external sphincter is inhibited.
-5a Reductase drugs such as finasteride decrease all symptoms of benign prostatic hypertrophy (BPH) and thus the incidence of AUR when taken long term(12).
-However, frustrating side effects such as impotence and decreased libido occur.
+5a Reductase drugs such as finasteride decrease symptoms of benign prostatic hypertrophy (BPH) and thus the incidence of AUR when taken long term(12).
+However, significant side effects such as impotence and decreased libido may occur.